yaohuangguan/yaobaiyang.com/content/blogs/2019-08-21-a-letter-to-beehex-when-i-left-there/index.en.md

 coverOriginalUrl: https://unsplash.com/photos/_2HNqkk6FEU?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText
 ---

-Working in [BeeHex](https://www.beehex.com) is just nice and comfortable, people can task themselves on the real world project.
+Working in Beehex is just nice and comfortable, people can task themselves on the real world project.

-BeeHex current hardware equipment is outstanding and unique in the market,I am proud of us and I hope BeeHex software can also keep growing.
-With the UserInterfaces for deco-pod and nutri-pod and the cookiecannon,I wish BeeHex could really grasp this huge oppotunity and could really take off.
+BeeHex current hardware equipment is outstanding and unique in the market.

+I am proud of us and I hope BeeHex software can also keep growing.

+With the UserInterfaces for deco-pod and nutri-pod and the cookiecannon

+I wish BeeHex could really grasp this huge oppotunity and could really take off.

 For using the cookiecannon, I suggest we should use the power of google search engine Adwords,Instagram Ads is a good place to advertise the website.

 Also, YouTube is helpful when we have advertising videos.
 I like the cookie cannon idea and people going to love it as well.

 Before we do that , we need to upgrade the database plan and switch to EB and do some traffic testing.
 Once we can accept large volume of customers and people are getting to know cookiecannon, I think that moment is when BeeHex really enters next level.

 3 months experience, I really learned a lot and I appreciate this oppotunity to work with awesome people.
 Thank you Anjan and Ben for the continuous help on everything.

 After this internship, I feel like I still have a lot to learn, about working, about living,etc..
 Just like BeeHex is growing and growing.

 There might be obstacles on the way to success, but I hope and believe the future of BeeHex is bright and successful.